sedol1339/files/papers.md

 	eprint = {2001.08361},
 	doi = {10.48550/arXiv.2001.08361}
 }
   - To study scaling laws we train decoder-only Transformer on WebText2.
+Context length is 1024 and batch size us 2^19 for most runs, but we also vary it.
 We also train LSTM models and Universal Transformers for comparison.
 We used Adam with learning rate schedule with a 3000 step linear warmup followed by a cosine decay to zero.
   - Transformer LM performance (on the cross-entropy loss) depends most strongly on scale: the number of model parameters N (excluding embeddings, otherwise the trend is somewhat obscured), the size of the dataset D, the amount of compute C used for training.
 Empirical performance has a power-law relationship with each individual factor when not bottlenecked by the other two (fig. 1, 11).
-For optimal performance all three factors must be scaled up in tandem.
-  - Larger models reach the same level of performance with fewer optimization steps (fig. 2) and using fewer data points, i.e. are more sample efficient.
+  - After an initial transient period, learning curves for all model sizes follow predictable power-laws whose parameters are roughly independent of the model size.
+This reflects the interplay of optimizer dynamics and the loss landscape.
+Since the fits are best late in training, when the loss may be approximately quadratic, the powerlaw should provide information about the spectrum of the Hessian of the loss.
+Its universality suggests that the Hessian eigenvalue density is roughly independent of model size.
+  - Larger models are more sample efficient: they require fewer samples and optimization steps to reach the same performance (fig. 2).
+The early-stopped test loss varies predictably with the dataset size and model size (fig. 4a).
+However, convergence is inefficient: we attain optimal performance by training very large models and stopping significantly short of convergence (fig. 2b).
-  - The critical batch size, which determines the speed/efficiency tradeoff for data parallelism, also roughly obeys a power law in L, when the loss L is a function of N, D, C.
-  - The results in fig. 1 involved training at a fixed batch size B, whereas we could train more efficiently by training at the critical batch size.
+  - The critical batch size, which determines the speed/efficiency tradeoff for data parallelism, also roughly obeys a power law in L, when the loss L is a function of N, D, C. The results in fig. 1 involved training at a fixed batch size B, whereas we could train more efficiently by training at the critical batch size.
-  - As more compute becomes available, most of the increase should go towards increased model size.
+  - For optimal performance all three factors N, D, C must be scaled up in tandem.
+As more compute becomes available, most of the increase should go towards increased model size (fig. 3).
 Optimal model size increases by 5x for each 10x increase in compute (fig. 14a).
 The optimal number of data grows relatively modestly by only 2x.
 The optimal number of optimization steps grows very slowly, if at all (fig. 14b), meaning that most of the growth in data examples processed can be used for increased batch sizes.
-Models between 0.6x and 2.2x the optimal size can be trained with a 20% larger compute budget (fig. 12a)
+Models between 0.6x and 2.2x the optimal size can be trained with a 20% larger compute budget (fig. 12a).
-  - Convergence is inefficient: we attain optimal performance by training very large models and stopping significantly short of convergence (fig. 3).
-  - Fig. 4 (left) shows the early-stopped test loss L as a function of N, D.
   - Universality of overfitting: performance improves predictably as long as we scale up N and D in tandem, but enters a regime of diminishing returns if either N or D is held fixed while the other increases.
 Every time we increase the model size 8x, we need to increase the data by roughly 5x to avoid a penalty.
   - When testing on additional text data distributions (Books, Wikipedia etc.), loss depends almost exclusively on the in-distribution validation loss (fig. 8), and does not depend on the duration of training, proximity to convergence or model depth.
   - Results at convergence were largely independent of learning rate schedule.
   - Performance depends very mildly on model shape such as depth vs. width (fig. 5).
 The loss varies only a few percent.
+Deep residual models can function as ensembles of shallower models (see "Residual networks behave like ensembles of relatively shallow networks"), which could potentially explain this finding.
   - When varying non-embedding parameter count, Transformers asymptotically outperform LSTMs.
 When measuring per-token test loss, LSTMs perform as well as Transformers for tokens appearing early in the context, but cannot match the Transformer performance for later tokens (fig. 7).
   - Recurrent (universal) transformers from Dehghani et. al, 2018 perform slightly better when comparing models with equal parameter count due to reusing parameters, but slightly worse when comparing per FLOP (fig. 17).
   - Our trends must eventually level off, since natural language has non-zero entropy.
 Far beyond the model sizes we study empirically, we find a contradiction between our equations: the amount of data used by compute-efficient training grows slowly with the compute budget, the performance predicted by L(C_min) eventually hits a lower bound set by the L(D) power law (fig. 15).
 There is a maximum rate at which the dataset size can productively grow with compute (when we are only training for a single epoch, eq.
 6.7), but it grows the dataset much more slowly than in eq.
 6.6 (the optimal dataset size to keep overfitting under control).
 It appears to imply that compute-efficient training will eventually run into a problem with overfitting, even if the training process never re-uses any data!
 This point occurs nearly at 10^4 petaflop-days, 10^12 parameters, 10^12 tokens and loss 1.7 nats/token (though the numerical values are highly uncertain, varying by an order or magnitude).
 The most obvious interpretation is that our scaling laws break down at or before we reach this point.
-If we reach this point, perhaps this means that we have extracted all of the reliable information available in natural language data.
+However, this may have a deeper meaning.
+If we cannot increase the model size even more without qualitatively different data requirements, perhaps this means that we have extracted all of the reliable information available in natural language data.
 We conjecture that this point provides an estimate of the point at which Transformer language models reach maximal performance.
+  - This is not the first work which found power-law scalings between performance and dataset size.
+However, for example, "Deep learning scaling is predictable, empirically" (2017) found super-linear scaling of dataset size with model size, whereas we find a sub-linear scaling.

+@article{Rosenfeld2019Sep,
+	author = {Rosenfeld, Jonathan S. and Rosenfeld, Amir and Belinkov, Yonatan and Shavit, Nir}, title = {{A Constructive Prediction of the Generalization Error Across Scales}}, journal = {arXiv},
+	year = {2019},
+	month = sep,
+	eprint = {1909.12673},
+	doi = {10.48550/arXiv.1909.12673}
+}
+  - What is the functional relation betweeng eneralization error and model and dataset sizes?
+  - We use 6 datasets for image classification and 3 for language modeling.
+  - For a given dataset size, scaling up the model results in an initial power-law decrease in test error, which then saturates to a level determined by the dataset size.
+  - For a given model size, scaling up the dataset results in an initial power-law increase in performance, which then saturates to a level determined by the model size.

+@article{Bahri2021Feb,
+	author = {Bahri, Yasaman and Dyer, Ethan and Kaplan, Jared and Lee, Jaehoon and Sharma, Utkarsh}, title = {{Explaining Neural Scaling Laws}},
+	journal = {arXiv},
+	year = {2021},
+	month = feb,
+	eprint = {2102.06701},
+	doi = {10.1073/pnas.2311878121}
+}
+  - We are interested in how the average test loss L(D, P) depends on the dataset size D and the number of model parameters P.
+  - We identify variance-limited and resolution-limited scaling behavior for both dataset and model size (for a total of four scaling regimes).
+They originate from different mechanisms.
+  - The variance-limited scaling follows simply from the existence of a well-behaved infinite data or infinite width limit.
+We prove (theorem 1) that if we scale the dataset size D, the training loss will approach the population loss, where fluctuations scale as 1/D. Also recent work shows that wide networks have a smooth large P limit, when the predictions approach a limiting distribution equivalent to a linear model with random features (see NTK), and fluctuations scale as 1/width (or 1/√P), i.e. the loss will differ from its infinite width limit by a term proportional to 1/width.
+  - The resolution-limited regime happens in overparameterized models with dataset or underparameterized models with model size.
+For exmaple, if D ≫ P ≫ 1 (D is infinite, P grows), the model is underparametrized, and this regime can be viewed as the "ideal-world generalization error", where optimizers take steps on the population loss (see "The Deep Bootstrap Framework" paper).
+We prove (theorem 3) that if we construct a sufficiently smooth estimator for true target function F by interpolating among P randomly chosen points, then the loss will be bounded by O(P^(1/d)), and probably this is not only a bound, but an estimate.
+Same for P ≫ D ≫ 1 (P is infinite, D grows) in overparameterized model.
+  - TODO

 @article{Narang2021Feb,
 	author = {Narang, Sharan and Chung, Hyung Won and Tay, Yi and Fedus, William and Fevry, Thibault and Matena, Michael and Malkan, Karishma and Fiedel, Noah and Shazeer, Noam and Lan, Zhenzhong and Zhou, Yanqi and Li, Wei and Ding, Nan and Marcus, Jake and Roberts, Adam and Raffel, Colin},